20 Best Things to Do in Rome | Travel Guide

 Rome has a variety of accommodations.
 Whether backpacker hostel, B&B, mid-range hotel or pure luxury, everybody will find their place to stay in Rome.
 If you are not sure which hotel to choose yet, we have put together a few amazing accommodations here.

-- Budget Hostel: The RomeHello central location is fantastic and there is also an underground station right next to the hostel.
-In addition to dormitories, double rooms are also available!
+- Budget Hostel: The RomeHello central location is fantastic because there is also an underground station right next to the hostel und it`s a fantastic possibility to travel Rome on a budget!

 - B&B: The Relais 155 Guest House is a small and affordable guest house with lovely hosts, good breakfast and nice rooms.